What is child-centred play therapy (CCPT)?

 Child-Centred Play Therapy (CCPT) is a psychotherapy approach for children that is based on their natural way of self-expression.
-It is one of the most effective therapy modalities for children aged 3 to 12.

 Play Therapy follows the child’s own internal process.
 It is therefore important for parents to be patient and trust the process.
 Sometimes this can be hard to do, as symptoms may worsen before an improvement is seen.

-Who can benefit from Play Therapy?
+Who benefits from Play Therapy?

 • Common childhood problems and concerns (e.g. low self-esteem, poor social skills, bullying and self-regulation issues).